aws-solutions-library-samples/guidance-for-automated-setup-of-aws-transform-for-vmware/README.md

 ### Phase 1: Set up AWS Organizations

-**>Note : If you already have AWS Organizations enabled in your Management account, you can skip phase 1.**
+>Note : If you already have AWS Organizations enabled in your Management account, you can skip Phase 1.

 3. Change directory to the source folder inside the guidance repository: